Instruct Eric

 Featured International Arbitration cases

-Acting as junior counsel (led by Ed Jones) for shipowners in two related LMAA arbitrations against charterers and a guarantor for unpaid sums arising from a time charterparty.
+Acting as junior counsel (led by Ed Jones) for shipowners in two related LMAA arbitrations against charterers and a guarantor respectively involving claims for unpaid sums arising from a time charterparty.

-Acted (at Quinn Emanuel) for an energy company in an LCIA arbitration in relation to the termination of two production sharing contracts.
+Acted (at Quinn Emanuel) for an energy company in an LCIA arbitration involving a claim and a counterclaim for repudiatory breach arising from the termination of two production sharing contracts.

 Eric has experience acting in shipping and commodity disputes.
 Prior to being called to the Bar, Eric won the International Maritime Law Arbitration Moot and coached two teams (finalist and winner respectively) in subsequent iterations of the competition.